-Aliso Viejo has the fifth highest median income in Orange County, making it an affluent area to live.
-The COLI (Cost of Living Index) in Aliso Viejo is 152.2, which is 52.% higher than the national average.
-According to Best Places, the housing market COLI is 259.4, which is well above the national average.
+Aliso Viejo is very affluent with the fifth highest median income in Orange County.
+The Aliso Viejo cost of living index is 152.2, which is 52.% higher than the national average.
+The housing index is 259.4, which is well above the national average.
 Aliso Viejo is expensive for numerous reasons, mainly because it’s incredibly safe and has great schools.

 According to the Economic Policy Institute, for a family of four to afford to live in Orange County, CA, they would have to earn a median household income of $114,841 – expect similar figures for Aliso Viejo.